 But, when lesser others can buy knock-offs on the street in L.A. and just parade around as if they can buy Gucci too!
 Well, then the whole point of buying Gucci is lost!
 If the phony masses can do it, it no longer serves to distinguish the elites from the rest of us.

-In this sense, Chanel and Gucci are very interested in reducing counterfeiting; the rich people who buy their products will only do so if buying them proves that they’re special.Lisa Wade is a professor of sociology at Occidental College.
+In this sense, Chanel and Gucci are very interested in reducing counterfeiting; the rich people who buy their products will only do so if buying them proves that they’re special.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.